 Whenever your pet has been walking through fields of long grass or wooded areas check for ticks.
 Examine deep in your pet's fur around the neck, between the toes, inside the ears, and between the legs.

-A range of methods are available for preventing and treating ticks on small pets and dogs.
+A range of methods is available for preventing and treating ticks on small pets and dogs.
 Options include oral medications, spot-on treatments, tick collars, and even bathing your pet with a shampoo that contains medicated ingredients that kill ticks on contact.

 Keep your lawn well-trimmed to help prevent ticks from making your yard their home.
 When there are fewer areas for ticks to live and breed, there are likely to be fewer ticks around.

-You may also want to consider limiting the amount of time your dog spends outside at the height of tick season.
+You may also want to consider limiting the amount of time your dog spends outside at the height of the tick season.

-Tick prevention medications are part of our Wellness Plans.
+Tick-prevention medications are part of our Wellness Plans.
 Find the Wellness Plan that is right for your pet.